yochannah/intermine.github.io/README.md

 This is the homepage for intermine.org.

 Quick notes - the site is newly re-launched!
-We don't have a build process in place yet, and we haven't removed the old site contents.
+We don't have a build process in place yet, and we haven't removed the old site contents from the repo.

 ## Updating the site